Azure/azure-spring-apps-landing-zone-accelerator/Scenarios/ASA-Secure-Baseline/Terraform/05-Hub-AzureFirewall.md

 # Create the Azure Firewall Resource

-If you do not want or need an egress Firewall skip to [Creation of Azure Spring Apps](./06-LZ-SpringApps.md)
+If you do not need an egress firewall skip to [Creation of Azure Spring Apps](./06-LZ-SpringApps.md)

 If you brought your own hub resource and that hub already includes an Azure Firewall or 3rd party NVA which you would like to use, skip to [BYO Hub with Firewall](./05-Hub-BYO-Firewall-Routes.md)